Nintendo Download: Ever Oasis, RPG Maker Fes, Fatal Fury 2, more

 Finally, Nintendo confirmed that Switch owners will get the chance to test out Arms before its released during a special Global Testpunch event.
 Like Splatoon 2‘s Global Testfire, players will be able to download the Global Testpunch demo from the Nintendo eShop and log in to play multiplayer matches during scheduled times.
 The first Global Testpunch will be available during May 26-28, while the second is scheduled for June 2-4.

 Arms will be released for the Nintendo Switch on June 16.
+A series of free updates featuring new fighters, stages, and arm types are planned for after release.

 Nintendo’s E3 2017 presentation will focus on Super Mario Odyssey and other Switch games coming this year